cognitedata/inso-bootstrap-cli/README.md

 For a more complete example of a `deploy` configuration, see `configs/config-deploy-example-v2.yml`.

-### Configuration for `delete` command
+### Configuration for the `delete` command

 In addition to the `config` and `logger` sections described above, the configuration file for delete mode should include one more section:

-* `delete_or_deprecate` - used to define which CDF Datasets, CDF Groups and RAW databases (including tables) should be deleted (CDF Datasets are in-fact only deprecated, as they cannot be deleted)
+- `delete_or_deprecate` - defines which CDF datasets, CDF groups and Raw databases (including tables) to delete (CDF datasets cannot be deleted but are deprecated.)

 ##### `delete_or_deprecate` section

-This section defines what `datasets` that should be deprecated, and which `groups` and `raw_dbs` that should be deleted.
+This section defines which `datasets` should be deprecated and which `groups` and `raw_dbs` should be deleted.

 Example configuration: